ashleefv/BeeNestABM/paper.md

 This software features the MATLAB source code for an interactive computational model that can be used to study the localized responses of bumblebees to sublethal exposures to a prevalent class of pesticides called neonicotinoids.
 The code involves an agent-based stochastic model for the interactions between and movements of individual bees within a nest and the nest-related disruptions that occur due to pesticide exposure.
 The dynamic states of the bees are stored in a matrix, the default data structure of MATLAB.
 Agent-based modeling allows for building understanding of the colony scale impacts of multiple interacting factors that affect numerous individuals in close proximity and how those change upon pesticide exposure.
-The scienfic significance is that the model solved in the software focuses on the effects of pesticides that occur in bumblebees over short time scales (hours to days) inside a single nest, which includes a much smaller spatial region with finer resolution than that considered in the state-of-the-art [@Thorbek2016].
+The scientific significance is that the model solved in the software focuses on the effects of pesticides that occur in bumblebees over short time scales (hours to days) inside a single nest, which includes a much smaller spatial region with finer resolution than that considered in the state-of-the-art [@Thorbek2016].
 These temporal and spatial scales are appropriate for modeling the effects of